eko24/eko24.github.io/_posts/articles/2017-01-26-getting-started-with-html.md

 # Conclusion

 Phew, this was a long ride, but you did it !
-At
+At this point you now how to create formatted text, insert links, get text colored and use huge headlines.
+There's more to come - in my further posts I'll show you some other tags, techniques and Sublime Text 3 features.

+Stay tuned and thank you !